-Donations to the Fund are also used to establish educational programs that promote or build awareness around key areas of focus designated by the Fund.
-This year, ACHE’s Fund for Innovation in Healthcare Leadership presents the following two educational programs to prepare leaders for the changing healthcare environment.
+A portion of donations to the Fund are used to establish educational programs that promote or build awareness around key areas of focus designated by the Fund.
+In 2015, through generous donor contributions, the Fund will support two compelling education programs.

 Programs qualify for ACHE Face-to-Face Education credits.

 - “Palliative Care: Impact on Quality and Cost” by Jessica D. Squazzo; Healthcare Executive, January/February 2013 (PDF)